hickford/git-credential-oauth/README.md

 	helper = oauth
 ```

 You may use a different storage helper, but git-credential-oauth must be configured last.
+This ensures Git checks for *stored* credentials before generating *new* credentials.

 ### Uninstallation